tldr-pages/tldr/pages/common/vimdiff.md

 `Ctrl + w {{h|l}}`

-- Jump to next difference
+- Jump to next difference:

 `[c`

-- Jump to previous difference
+- Jump to previous difference:

 `]c`

-- Obtain difference from other window to current window
+- Obtain difference from other window to current window:

 `do`

-- Put difference from current window to other window
+- Put difference from current window to other window:

 `dp`

-- Update the diff highlighting and folds
+- Update the diff highlighting and folds:

 `:diffupdate`

-- Toggle code fold
+- Toggle code fold:

 `za`